Note: this article was originally published on April 21, 2021 and revised on October 16.

 Second, parents need to construct what they will and will not do for the young adult with three questions in mind:

 - Are my actions and decisions motivated by love or hurt, anger, frustration, and guilt?

 - Are my actions and decisions aligned with my beliefs and values?

 - Are my actions and decisions likely to foster greater independence and self-sufficiency in my young adult or greater dependency?

 Many parents hand their report cards to their young adults and are upset when the young adult is angry, resentful, non-compliant, abusive, and in other ways tells us we have failed.
 Holding your ground, especially if you have been a bit lax in the past, will likely generate a lot of resistance and challenge initially.
 You are changing the expectations or rules in a way the young adult doesn’t like, and naturally, they will be unhappy.
-In his book, Happiness is a Serious Problem, Dennis Praeger says that expectations are at the root of all of our unhappiness.
 We need to try to focus on what we can and can’t do, which is under our control, not the young adult’s response, which is not under our control.
 This is not to say we don’t share our desires and hopes for the young adult, but we don’t make the attainment of these the source of our happiness.

 Parenting Do’s & Don’ts

 You may be thinking – “Okay, what are some examples of appropriate do’s and don’ts?”
 On the “do” side, there are some different categories to consider.